chatgut/userServiceEmi/README.md

 User name has to be unique.
 Image url is optional.

 Response:
-200 OK if user is created.
+- 201 Created if user is created.
-409 Conflict if user with that user name already exists.
+- 409 Conflict if username already exists

-### Endpoint: GET /users

-### Endpoint: GET /users/{id}

-Example:

-## Responses
-POST localhost:8083/users
-200 OK if user is created
-GET localhost:8083/users/{userToken}
-200 OK if there is a user with that token
-404 NOT FOUND if there is no user with that token
-GET localhost:8083/users/users
-200 OK if there is an existing image already uploaded 404 NOT FOUNDif there is no matching image